kingosticks/mopidy-tunein/README.rst

 ..
 Or, if available, install the Debian/Ubuntu package from `apt.mopidy.com
 .. <http://apt.mopidy.com/>`_.

-Some radio streams may require additional audio plugins, installing the following will help:
+Some radio streams may require additional audio plugins.
+These can be found in the following packages:
  * `gstreamer0.10-plugins-ugly`
  * `gstreamer0.10-plugins-bad`
- * `gstreamer0.10-ffmpeg'
+ * `gstreamer0.10-ffmpeg`

 Configuration